PedestrianDynamics/jupedsim/README.txt

         We are actually setting up verification and validation tests.
 Some verification tests are included in this version but most of them will be available with the next version.

     How can I contribute to JuPedSim?
         Testing and reporting bugs will be great.
-If you to contribute actively to the code, by implementing new models and/or features, you are welcome to do yo.
-Please contact a mail to info at jupedsim.org so that we can grant you access to the repositories.
+If you to contribute actively to the code, by implementing new models and/or features, you are welcome to do so.